Quality standards now up for ‘parol’

-MANILA – A Philippine National Standard (PNS) has been issued for parol (Philippine-made lanterns), protecting consumers and further lifting the quality of Filipino craftsmanship globally.
+A PHILIPPINE National Standard (PNS) has been issued for parol (Philippine-made lanterns), protecting consumers and further lifting the quality of Filipino craftsmanship globally.

-The Department of Trade and Industry (DTI), in a press release on Thursday, said the PNS was launched recently in San Fernando, Pampanga, known as 'Home of the Giant Lanterns' and host to the annual Giant Lantern Festival in mid-December.
+The Department of Trade and Industry (DTI), in a press release on Thursday, Oct.
+16, 2025, said the PNS was launched recently in San Fernando, Pampanga, known as “Home of the Giant Lanterns” and host to the annual Giant Lantern Festival in mid-December.

-The national standards, the DTI said, are in line with President Ferdinand R. Marcos Jr.’s goal to empower local industries and ensure consumer protection.
+The national standard, the DTI said, are in line with President Ferdinand R. Marcos Jr.’s goal to empower local industries and ensure consumer protection.

 It was developed with the help of the UL Standards & Engagement (ULSE) and underscores the government’s support for local manufacturers under the Tatak Pinoy brand.